 A quick note for those not in North American.
 Baking Soda is also known as Sodium Bicarbonate in many parts of the world.

 These activities explore the popular baking soda and vinegar reaction, which is a simple acid-base chemical reaction.
-Vinegar or Acetic Acid has the chemical formula CH3COOH .
-Baking soda is a base also known as Sodium Bicarbonate and has the chemical formula NaHCO3 .
-During this reaction the products are sodium acetate ( C2H3NaO2 ).
+Vinegar or Acetic Acid has the chemical formula CH3COOH.
+Baking Soda, is a base also known as Sodium Bicarbonate or Sodium Bicarb, has the chemical formula NaHCO3.
+During this reaction the products are sodium acetate (CH3COONa).
 Sodium acetate is made of 1 sodium ion, 2 carbon atoms, 3 hydrogen atoms, and 2 oxygen atoms.
-The other products are water ( H2O) and carbon dioxide ( CO2 ).
+The other products are water (H2O) and carbon dioxide (CO2 ).
 Carbon dioxide is the gas that causes the bubbling during the reaction.

 Here is the chemical formula of this reaction

-vinegar + sodium bicarbonate -> sodium acetate + water + carbon dioxide
+acetic acid (vinegar) + sodium bicarbonate (baking soda) -> sodium acetate + water + carbon dioxide

 Is the reaction endothermic or exothermic?